Blog

 The best roofing sales pitch will educate potential customers, not push products or services on them.
 When you talk to someone about their roof, listen to their needs.

-Listen to their pain points, and focus on how your roofing process will help solve that pain point.
+Listen to their pain points and focus on how your roofing process will help address them.
 Avoid embellishing price points or rambling about how great your company is in the market.

 Focusing on the importance of craft in your roofing sales pitch is also beneficial.
 Explain to the potential customer that your company emphasizes quality that will last.